thegrunge36/adaptive-video-encoder-releases/README.md

 ## ⚙️ Installation & requirements

-ffmpeg and ffprobe are bundled — no need to install them separately.
-However, **two tools must be installed** before using the encoder:
+ffmpeg and ffprobe are bundled inside the binary — no need to install them separately.
+On **Windows**, three additional tools must be placed in the **same folder** as `adaptive-encoder.exe`:

-### 1. mkvmerge — required for MKV output
+### 1. mkvmerge — required for Dolby Vision remux

 | Platform | Install |
 |---|---|